 "It has been said that the power which drives a golf ball is centrifugal force.
 It is not centrifugal force.
+The hands are the main driving force.

 The majority of players who fail in transmission of power do so because their left hands fails to act as a fulcrum for the right hand to strike against.
 The left hand must bear back against the right.